 In your everyday life, how do you encounter Black women?
 As the first voice you hear when you bump your favorite diva's new song?
 A millisecond of eye contact with the lady who made your salad?
 A brief conversation with the woman watching your kids?
 A coworker?
 A politician on the screen?
 Perhaps you simply have to look in the mirror.

 Sugarland is on precarious soil—three mobile homes line a southern cul-de-sac replete with years and years of decorative folk-art treasures and keepsakes.
-Twelve-year-old Sadie calls on generations of matriarchal ancestors to find the truth about her mother while the denizens of Sugarland rise each day to holler for the dead—conscripted soldiers lost to a greedy war—in a ritual reclamation of timeless grief.
+Young Sadie calls on generations of matriarchal ancestors to find the truth about her mother while the denizens of Sugarland rise each day to holler for the dead—conscripted soldiers lost to a greedy war...

-At her final concert, South African musical legend and activist Miriam Makeba delivers the performance of her life, raising the conscience and the consciousness of a people.
-But the ancestors are calling—transporting her through the music and fractured memories of her past on a spiritual journey.
+At her final concert, South African musical legend and activist Miriam Makeba delivers the performance of her life.